 The drive-in is located at 1400 NE First Ave., Miami and features a large projector screen and a transmitter allowing the audio to stream to the car stereos.

 “Thanks to the Knight Foundation, we have a really heavy-duty top-of-the-line 4K laser projector, which there are only three of in the entire United States, and the other two are being used indoors.
-So, I mean, technically you can’t get this experience anywhere,” said Estefan.
+So, technically, you can’t get this experience anywhere [else],” said Estefan.